wagtail/wagtail/docs/topics/images.rst

         By default, Wagtail will only crop enough to change the aspect ratio of the image to match the ratio in the resize-rule.

-        But in some cases (e.g. thumbnails), it may be preferable to crop closer to the focal point, so that the subject of the image is more prominent.
+        In some cases (e.g. thumbnails), it may be preferable to crop closer to the focal point, so that the subject of the image is more prominent.

         You can do this by appending ``-c<percentage>`` at the end of the resize-rule.
 For example, if you would like the image to be cropped as closely as possible to its focal point, add ``-c100``: